EndNote is bibliographic management software that allows you to:

 EndNote can save time and stress when used as a tool to manage references but a considerable amount of time is required to learn how to use the many features of the software.

 Where a relatively small number of references are required for a single assignment, the use of EndNote may not save time, as all data will need to be entered into EndNote and checked.
 It may be quicker to create the references manually.

-Information about free, easy to use options are available from the Alternatives to EndNote tab.
-Please note that Library staff do not provide assistance in the use of these software options.
+Information about free, easy to use other options are available from the Alternatives to EndNote tab.
+Please note that Library staff do not provide assistance in the use of these alternative software options.